 What about a bona fide, consumer HELOC on a non-principal dwelling, such as a loan on a second home or a rental?
 The answer is that you can charge whatever you want over whatever term you want, since those loans may exceed the thresholds for high-cost loans.
 The higher-priced and high-cost rules only apply to loans on principal dwellings, and a consumer can only have one principal dwelling at a time.
 The ATR rule in 12 CFR Section 1026.43 exempts HELOCs.
 The only other ATR rule in the regulations used to be in Section 1026.35(e), applicable to higher-cost (Section 35) loans, but it expired in 2014.
 Remember that an NMLS endorsement is required for non-principal dwelling, consumer residential loans.

 Practice Note: HELOCs are meant to be single investor loans that are carefully monitored by the broker that originated them.
 Someone must make sure draws are made when requested.
 Thus, the broker must be prepared to fund the draw if his or her investor cannot be located.
 HELOCs must be serviced by a company with HELOC software because a specific form of monthly statement must be issued to the borrower.
 We do not recommend fractionalizing a HELOC nor releasing the servicing of it to your average private investor.
-Your reputation is on the line; it is your most important asset.
+Your reputation is on the line, which is your most important asset.
 If a draw is missed by a private investor, a claim could be made against you as the originator.
 While federal law may exempt you from the ATR rule, common sense and your fiduciary duty dictate that you consider how the borrower is going to repay the loan.